-Todd Rogers is a behavioral scientist who is an Assistant Professor of Public Policy at the Harvard Kennedy School.
+Todd Rogers is a behavioral scientist who is Professor of Public Policy at the Harvard Kennedy School.
 He is the Director of the Student Social Support R&D Lab.

 Please visit his personal webpage here to learn more about him.

 Sponsored projects include research, training, convening, and other initiatives externally funded through grants, contracts, and cooperative agreements.
 Funding sources can include the US federal government, state and local agencies, private foundations, corporations, and foreign entities (public and private).

 The below list includes all sponsored projects in progress or completed within the current and past 2 calendar years, administered at the Harvard Kennedy School under the direction of the named faculty member as Principal Investigator.
 Please note that this list includes only those activities supported by external sponsored funding; other sources of support are not included (e.g., philanthropy, HKS or Harvard internal resources).

 Harvard Kennedy School is proud of its energetic involvement in the world.
 To better understand how to solve public problems by improving policy and leadership, we engage directly with policymakers, public leaders, governments, nonprofit organizations, and for-profit businesses whose activities affect those problems.
 However, we recognize that such engagement can raise questions about perceived and potential conflicts of interest, so we disclose publicly the key professional activities of our faculty outside the Kennedy School.